-There are many pros and cons to both of these beautiful stones that make them a great choice for any kitchen, bathroom, or surface.
+There are many pros and cons to both of these beautiful stones that make them a great choice for any kitchen, bathroom, or work surface.

 The maintenance of a Granite kitchen worktop can be quite tricky too.
 You will need to be quick to mop up any stains as quickly as possible to prevent any permanent marks on your surface.
 This is something to really consider if you use your worktop regularly.

-The aesthetics of Granite & Quartz
+The Appearance of Granite & Quartz

 One of the most important decisions when thinking about which of these countertops to choose from will be if it will look great in the room.
 Quartz offers lots more colours, yet you can still see the seem in between each slab.
 Granite gives the option of more earthy tones that can resemble Marble.

-Due to these reasons and many more, Quartz countertops are more popular than Granite for homeowners.
-Due to their durability, maintenance, colour range and more.
 Granite, however, does have some benefits over Quartz.
 Such as its higher heat resistance and also being made from 100% natural stone.

 Why choose Rowe Granite to supply your new Granite or Quartz worktops?